usaid-cs/yesterday-i-learned/random.md

 1. The [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) quantifies [how messed up gerrymandering is](https://reason.com/archives/2018/03/27/gerrymandering-is-out-of-control).
 First you draw the smallest circle that contains an area.
 Then you calculate the percentage coverage of the circle by that area.
 The more messed up gerrymandering is, the lower this coverage.
 1. Where's Wally becomes [Where's Waldo](https://en.wikipedia.org/wiki/Where%27s_Wally%3F) in North America.
 1. Ricotta cheese is made by coagulating proteins out of whey, the byproduct of cheesemaking.
 Even the name *Ricotta* says the cheese is recooked.
-1. When someone tells you to do something, and you immediately dislike doing it because you are told to do something rather than out of your own free will, is a case of [reactance](https://en.wikipedia.org/wiki/Reactance_%28psychology%29).
 1. [Hacker news looks shockingly like the first Reddit layout.](https://web.archive.org/web/20051029165515/http://www.reddit.com)
 1. [The earth wire in a UK plug is meant to have more slack than the live and neutral wires](https://www.youtube.com/watch?v=UEfP1OKKz_Q&feature=youtu.be), so that when you yank the plug out, the earth wire is more likely to be detacted last.
 The UK plug contains a fuse because, get this, their houses are built on [ring circuits](https://en.wikipedia.org/wiki/Ring_circuit), since [copper was expensive after WW2](https://news.ycombinator.com/item?id=1782791), and ring circuits are cheaper to wire up than one wire for every socket, which is what you'll find in normal houses today.
 In other words, the Brits have deferred electrical safety to the appliance rather than the house.
 1. Deadmau5 is [this guy](https://www.youtube.com/watch?v=5LZQOAKYVLI).